JAForbes/sum-type/readme.md

 Scenario: You've solving a moderately difficult problem, and there's a degree of data modelling involved.
 You've got several booleans for tracking loading states, save states, modified states, selected states and on and on.

-Oh and you're tracking all those states for every item in a list separately.
+Oh! and you're tracking all those states for every item in a list separately.

 Depending on a specific combination of these boolean flags you need to render _differently_, talk to the server _differently_, persist state _differently_.